-You may find it helpful to know about your local health protection team (https://www.gov.uk/guidance/contacts-phe-health-protection-teams) in advance of any outbreak of disease.
+You may find it helpful to know about your local health protection team in advance of any outbreak of disease.
+Details of your local Health Protection team can be found here health protection teams

 Health Protection Teams are part of Public Health England and will provide advice and guidance on infectious disease and non-infectious environmental hazards, manage and control outbreaks of infectious disease in the community and are a source of expert advice on new infections.